 While more affordable than ever, creating and editing videos still comes with a cost.

 Unless you intend to do it all yourself, you’ll need to hire scriptwriters, animators, actors and/or voiceover talent, depending on the exact video you want to record.
-You’ll also likely need some additional equipment unless you outsource the whole process to an agency.
+You’ll also likely need some additional equipment unless you outsource the whole process to an agency or use a platform like Upwork.
 According to Wyzowl’s video marketing statistics, prices for animated videos range anywhere from $700 to $70,000, with the industry average for live-action videos at $5,000.

 It’s almost guaranteed that you’ll have to produce more than one video before you start seeing results, so ideally you’ll plan a series of videos rather than committing to a one-off.
 As a result, it’s essential to count the costs before you start filming a project you can’t realistically afford.